2025 AGENDA

 • Building an Open-Source Social Housing Database: Unlocking Retrofit Potential

-This presentation explores EnviroCentre’s development of a regional social housing database in Eastern Ontario, in partnership with the Carleton Immersive Media Studio (CIMS) and the Building Decarbonization Alliance.
+This session explores EnviroCentre’s development of a regional social housing database in Eastern Ontario, in partnership with the Carleton Immersive Media Studio (CIMS) and the Building Decarbonization Alliance.
 The tool is designed to support mass retrofit planning, demand aggregation, retrofit project planning and social housing asset management.

-Tanya Doran Sharon Coward
+Tanya Doran Melanie Johnston

 4:00 PM - 4:20 PM